renatoluzolvr/renatoluzolvr/README.md

 - Brazilian developer currently based in Portugal
 - Always ready to explore new technologies.
 Believer in agile software development, team work and Clean Code.
 - I’m currently working at **Scorpion Circle**
-- I'm working on becoming more proficient in React
+- I'm working on becoming more proficient in React and Laravel
 - I use daily: `.php`, `.jsx`, `.html`, `.css`, `.sql`

 ### 💻 Technologies & Tools